 It is the responsibility of students to contact the Registrar's Office immediately in the event of any address, telephone number or email address changes.
-An online request form for Directory Information Changes is available on the Registrar's webpage www.aud.edu > Registrar > forms and requests.
+An online request form for Directory Information Changes is available on the Registrar's webpage: www.aud.edu > Registrar > Forms and Requests > Change of Data.